Industrial Steam Trap Survey Services — Stop Energy Waste Before It Costs You Thousands

 • Bypassed or isolated — hiding a problem that will resurface later

-• Blowing through — partially failed, wasting steam intermittently
+• Chattering— partially failed, wasting steam intermittently

 Every trap is logged, photographed, and documented in a detailed report with failure mode, energy loss estimate, repair priority, and cost-benefit analysis.